Lemon-Framework/docs/getting_started/routing.md

 # Routing

 Since in Lemon we don't follow traditional aproach file=route, there is other way.
-As said, lemon Lifecycle automaticaly found route depending on the reqest, but first we have to define them.
+As said, lemon Application automaticaly found route depending on the reqest, but first we have to define them.
 For that there is shorthand class `Lemon\Route` which is basicaly static alias (Facade) for router.
 There are more of theese aliases, they are called Zests and they will be covered in next chapters.
 So let's define first route.
 This is simple definition:

 ```
 <?php

-use Lemon\Kernel\Lifecycle;
+use Lemon\Kernel\Application;
 use Lemon\Route;

 include __DIR__.'/../vendor/autoload.php';

-Lifecycle::init(__DIR__);
+Application::init(__DIR__);

 Route::get('/', function() {
    return 'Hello world!';